This information explains how to irrigate your sigmoid or descending colostomy.

 - Paper towel or washcloth

-- Let the water run through the tubing of the irrigation bag.
+- Let some of the water drain through the tubing of the irrigation bag.
 This will push out any air.
 Once the air is pushed out, clamp the tubing.

 - Cover the cone tip with the water-based lubricant.

-- Gently put the lubricated cone tip through the top open end of the irrigation sleeve and gently put it into your stoma.
-Angle the cone so that it follows the natural direction of your colon.
+- Insert the lubricated cone tip through the top open end of the irrigation sleeve and gently put it into your stoma.
+Angle the cone tip so that it follows the natural direction of your colon.
 Never force it.
 Never insert it beyond its widest point.

-- If water back flows around the cone or does not flow into your stoma, gently change the angle or position of the cone.
+- If water back flows around the cone tip or does not flow into your stoma, gently change the angle or position of the cone tip.
 Keep adjusting until water flows and there is no backflow of water.
-If this doesn’t help, remove the cone from the stoma to allow stool to flow from your colostomy.
+If this doesn’t help, remove the cone tip from the stoma to allow stool to flow from your colostomy.

 - If you have cramping: